Oliboy50/docker-symfony-vm/README.md

 This issue comes from your application shared folders, `vboxsf` seems to be not powerful enough to handle so many files.
 There are currently 2 workarounds for this kind of issue:

-- In your application container, copy the `package.json` file to another (not shared) directory.
+- (Recommended) In your application container, copy the `package.json` file to another (not shared) directory.
 Run `npm install` there.
 Then copy back the `node_modules` directory to the root of you application.

 or